syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 <img alt="flutter datagrid with custom filter icon" src="images/filtering/flutter-datagrid-customized-filter-popup-menu-textStyle.png"/>

-## Show filter icon when hovering the header cell
+## Show the filter icon when hovering the header cell

 To show a filter icon when the mouse hovers over a column header in a DataGrid, set the `SfDataGrid.showFilterIconOnHover` property to true.
 Note that this feature is only available on web and desktop platforms